npatel126/Recipe-Community-/README.md

 #### Note:

-The database container takes a bit to fully spin up to a usable state, certain functionality will return errors until it becomes accessible.
+The database container takes a bit to fully spin up to a usable state the first time you run the application.
+Given this, certain functionality will return errors until it becomes accessible.
+After the first run the database should initialize much faster with locally stored data.

 To shutdown the Docker containers simply do the following: